Wings-W/Rcode_for_2018-Edison-M.-Choe-JEBS/README.md

 Save results and return evaluation indexs and timecost to the console.

 You can use these codes to try using response times for item selection in CAT!
 Also, feel free to ask me any question.

+Reference

+Choe, E. M., Kern, J. L., & Chang, H. H. (2018).
+Optimizing the use of response times for item selection in computerized adaptive testing.
+Journal of Educational and Behavioral Statistics, 43(2), 135-158.